 Jack Harbaugh has two sons playing against each other tonight: John and Jim.
 So father will watch his sons battle it out.
-At the end one son will be a winner.
+At the end, one son will be a winner.
 The other son will have Super Bowl loser on his resume.

 But what will be going on in the heart of Jack Harbaugh during the game?
 Cheering for one son while agonizing for the other?
-And what about afterwards in the locker room when one is jubilant?
+And what about afterward in the locker room when one is jubilant?
 And the other is deathly quiet?

 I think this analogy can begin to help me understand the complex emotions of God.
 The following paragraph from John Piper helps my small mind grasp the deep things of God and keeps me from overemphasizing one emotion of God without thinking of the other.
 I pray this paragraph would help you the same way that it has helped me.